vvfock3r/mysqlexport/README.md

-      --workbook-line int           specifies the maximum number of lines all sheet in the Excel file (default -1) --sheet-line int              specifies the maximum number of lines per sheet in the Excel file (default 1000000) --row-height string           specifies the row height in the Excel file --col-width string            specifies the column width in the Excel file --col-align string            specifies the column alignment in the Excel file
+      --workbook-line int           specifies the maximum number of lines all sheet in the Excel file (default -1) --sheet-line int              specifies the maximum number of lines per sheet in the Excel file (default 1000000) --row-height string           specifies the row height in the Excel file --row-bg-color string         specifies the row background color in the Excel file --row-font-color string       specifies the row font color in the Excel file --col-width string            specifies the column width in the Excel file --col-align string            specifies the column alignment in the Excel file --col-bg-color string         specifies the column background color in the Excel file --col-font-color string       specifies the column font color in the Excel file
 ```

 ## 示例